Teach Abroad

 Games and fun activities are a vital part of teaching English as a foreign language.
 Whether you’re teaching adults or children, games will liven up your lesson and ensure that your students will leave the classroom wanting more.

-Games can be used to warm up the class before your lesson begins, during the lesson to give students a break when you’re tackling a tough subject, or at the end of class when you have a few minutes left to kill.
-There are literally hundreds, probably thousands, of games that you can play with your students.
-EFL games are used to test vocabulary, practice conversing, learn tenses - the list is endless.
+Games to learn English can be used to warm up the class before you begin, during the lesson to give students a break when you’re tackling a tough subject, or at the end of class when you have a few minutes left to kill.
+This list of 10 fun English games every teacher should know will help get you started and feeling prepared.
+Having these up your sleeve before stepping into the classroom will ensure your lessons run smoothly.

 Don't have a job yet?
 Check our teaching job board for the latest openings around the world!